ZEISS Partnership Tour

 With a maximum of six participants and having only three double cabins available, we cannot offer a single room option unless the ’empty’ bed is also paid in full.

-If a single room is preferred, or we are unable to find a suitable roommate for you, a single supplement fee of $8,000 will be assessed.
+If a single hotel room is preferred, or we are unable to find a suitable roommate for you, a single supplement fee of $8,000 will be assessed.

 If fewer than the minimum number of required participants are registered, we may still be able to run the trip by adding a small-group supplement fee, per person, determined by the number of participants registered.